-- "Willing rather to be absent from the body, and present with the Lord."-2 Cor. v.
+"Willing rather to be absent from the body, and to be present with the Lord."-2 Cor. v.
 6.

-- 1 Deathless principle arise,

-Soar, thou native of the skies!

-Pearl of price, by Jesus bought,

-To his glorious likeness wrought:

-Go to shine before his throne,

-Deck his mediatorial crown;

-Go, his triumphs to adorn,

-Born of God, to God return.
+1 DEATHLESS Principle, arise !
+Soar, thou native of the skies !
+Pearl of price, by Jesus bought, To his glorious likeness wrought : Go to shine before his throne, Deck his mediatorial crown; Go, his triumphs to adorn, Born of God, to God return.

-- 2 Lo!
-He beckons from on high;

-Fearless to his presence fly:

-Thine the merit of his blood,

-Thine the righteousness of God, Angels, joyful to attend, Hovering round thy pillow bend; Wait to catch the signal given, And escort thee quick to heaven.

-- 3 Is thy earthly house distrest,

-Wishing to retain her guest?

-'Tis not thou, but she must die,

-Fly, celestial tenant, fly!

-Burst thy shackles, drop thy clay,

-Sweetly breathe thyself away;

-Singing, to thy crown remove,

-Swift of wing, and fired with love.

-- 4 Shudder not to pass the stream,

-Venture all thy care on him;-

-Him, whose dying love and power

-Stilled its tossing, hushed its roar;

-Not one object of his care

-Ever suffered shipwreck there:
+- 2 Lo! he beckons from on high; Fearless to his presence fly: Thine the merit of his blood, Thine the righteousness of God: Angels, joyful to attend, Hovering round thy pillow bend, Wait to catch the signal given, And escort thee quick to heaven. - 3 Is thy earthly house distrest, Wishing to retain her guest?
+'Tis not thou, but she must die, Fly, celestial tenant, fly!
+Burst thy shackles, drop thy clay, Sweetly breathe thyself away; Singing, to thy crown remove, Swift of wing, and fired with love! - 4 Shudder not to pass the stream, Venture all thy care on him;- Him whose dying love and power Stilled its tossing, hushed its roar; Not one object of his care, Ever suffered shipwreck there;

-See the haven full in view,

-Love divine shall bear thee through.
+See the haven full in view, Love divine shall bear thee through.

-- 5 Saints in glory, perfect made, Wait thy passage thro' the shade;
+5 Saints in glory, perfect made,

+Wait thy passage through the shade;

-Ardent for thy coming o'er, See, they throng the blissful shore; Mount, their transports to improve, Join the longing choir above; Swiftly to their wish be given, Kindle higher joy in heaven.
+Ardent for thy coming o'er,

+See, they throng the blissful shore !

+Mount, their transports to improve,

+Join the longing choir above;

+Swiftly to their wish be given,

+Kindle higher joy in heaven.

-- "Having a desire to depart and to be with Christ which is far better."-Phil. i.
-23. - Let me be with thee, where thou art, My Saviour, my eternal rest!
-Then only will this longing heart Be fully and for ever blest. - 2 Let me be with thee, where thou art, Thy unveiled glory to behold; Then only will this wandering heart Cease to be faithless, treacherous, cold. - 3 Let me be with thee, where thou art, Where spotless saints thy name adore; Then only will this sinful heart Be evil and defiled no more.
+- "Having a desire to depart, and to be with Christ, which is far better."-Phil. i.
+28. - LET me be with thee, where thou art, My Saviour, my eternal rest !
+Then only will this longing heart Be fully and for ever blest. - 2 Let me be with thee, where thou art, Thy unveiled glory to behold; Then only will this wandering heart, Cease to be faithless, treacherous, cold.

+3 Let me be with thee, where thou art, Where spotless saints thy name adore; Then only will this sinful heart, Be evil and defiled no more.
 4 Let me be with thee, where thou art!
 Where none can die-where none remove;

-Where life nor death my soul can part From thy blest presence, and thy love.
+Where life nor death my soul can part From thy blest presence and thy lov

-- "They are without fault before the throne of God."
+"They are without fault before the throne of Gc Rev. xiv.
+5.

-Rev. xiv.
-5. - 1 O, heaven, abode of saints!
+O, HEAVEN, abode of saints !
 Where sin can never come,

 For thee my spirit faints,

 I long to be at home.

-O world of peace, O land of rest!
+O world of peace, O land of rest !

-When shall I reach thee, and be blest? - 2 O Death, once dreaded foe!
-Thy name no fear inspires; Thine icy hand, I know, Will quench corruption's fires: And not a spark be left within, Which aught can kindle into sin. - 3 The worm will sweetly feed On my unconscious form;
+When shall I reach thee, and be blest

+2 O Death, once dreaded foe !
+Thy name no fear inspires; Thine icy hand, I know, Will quench corruption's fires: And not a spark be left within, Which aught can kindle into sin.

+3 The worm will sweetly feed

+On my unconscious form;

 But I shall then be freed,

 And safe from every storm:

 And when that form is raised anew,

 It will be fair and spotless too.